-In preparation for the upcoming Lunch and Learn event, I identified seven thought that can undermine natural confidence.
+In preparation for an upcoming Lunch and Learn event, I identified seven thoughts that can undermine natural confidence.
 You may have come to believe that you need to do something in order to gain or grow your confidence, however, the truth is, you are already confident.
 Nevertheless, there are common thoughts that destabilize that confidence.

 When you recognize the underlying beliefs (which are generally not true), those ideas no longer sabotage your natural capacity to feel self-assured and trust in yourself.
 You are able to see and accept things the way they are, not how you want or need them to be.
 You can see the truth of who you are – an intelligent, resourceful person doing your best with the information you have in each moment.
 You begin to understand that on a spiritual level, there is nothing wrong, everything is unfolding as is for reasons you many not yet comprehend.